prbasyal-amd/ROCm/docs/how-to/deep-learning-rocm.rst

 deep learning frameworks and libraries such as PyTorch, TensorFlow, and JAX.
 ROCm works closely with these frameworks to ensure that framework-specific optimizations take advantage of AMD accelerator and GPU architectures.

-The following guides cover installation processes for ROCm-aware deep learning frameworks.
+The following guides provide information on compatibility and supported features for ROCm-enabled deep learning frameworks.

-* :doc:`PyTorch for ROCm <rocm-install-on-linux:install/3rd-party/pytorch-install>`
+* :doc:`PyTorch compatibility <../compatibility/pytorch-compatibility>`
-* :doc:`TensorFlow for ROCm <rocm-install-on-linux:install/3rd-party/tensorflow-install>`
-* :doc:`JAX for ROCm <rocm-install-on-linux:install/3rd-party/jax-install>`

 The following chart steps through typical installation workflows for installing deep learning frameworks for ROCm.